 The special Covid provisions in the Medical Act have been extended until July 2024.
 This means that these people can continue to work, even though they, for example, do not have the required level of German.
-Work on a long term solution is set to start in the first half of 2024.
+The relief granted during the covid pandemic was in March 2024 extended by law beyond July 2024 to all those already working.
+All those who already worked as doctors under the covid relief until 31 July 24 must submit an application for nostrification by 31 December 2024 and be entered on the list of doctors (§ 250).
+However, the benefits only apply to those who are already working and not to future employees.103